Prag8855/aab/content/guides/insurance.md

 83% of Germans have liability insurance.[^6] It costs around 5€ per month.

 [Muffin](/out/muffin-haftpflicht) helps you choose insurance from multiple companies, and they speak English.
-[Feather](/out/feather-haftpflicht), [GetSafe](/out/getsafe-haftpflicht), and [Luko](/out/luko-haftpflicht) sell liability insurance, and they speak English.
-I got my liability insurance from Feather, but I have not used it.
+[Feather](/out/feather-haftpflicht) and [GetSafe](/out/getsafe-haftpflicht) sell liability insurance, and they speak English.
+I have liability insurance from Feather, but I have not used it.
 Use [Tarifcheck](/out/tarifcheck-haftpflicht) to compare options.

 **[How to choose liability insurance ➞](/guides/haftpflichtversicherung)**